allegroai/clearml-docs/docs/clearml_data/clearml_data_sdk.md

 Use the `output_uri` parameter to specify a network storage target to upload the dataset files, and associated information (such as previews) to (e.g. `s3://bucket/data`, `gs://bucket/data`, `azure://bucket/data`, `file:///mnt/share/data`).
 By default, the dataset uploads to ClearML's file server.
-The `output_uri` parameter of the [`Dataset.upload`](#uploading-files) method overrides this parameter’s value.
+The `output_uri` parameter of the [`Dataset.upload`](#uploading-files) method overrides this parameter's value.

 The created dataset inherits the content of the `parent_datasets`.
 When multiple dataset parents are listed, they are merged in order of specification.
 Each parent overrides any overlapping files from a previous parent dataset.